paulswartz/registered/README.md

 ## Calendar

 Print a CSV which has the service information for each garage, by date.
-This step is meant to help facilitate step 7 in [TM-03.05: Production Import, Merge, and Route Splitting](https://github.com/mbta/wiki/blob/master/transit_tech/Procedures/TransitMaster/TM-03_Make_Updates.md)
+This step is meant to help facilitate TM-03.05, step 7 in [TransitMaster New Rating Procedure]

 ```
 $ pipenv run calendar <path to Rating/Combine or Rating/Combine/HASTUS_export>